 A Choice That Sparked Conflict

-Later that night, after 11pm, I made the decision to have a sleepover at Eve's house—without Isabella.
+Later that night, I made the decision to stay at Eve’s house without bringing my daughter with me.
 It wasn't a careless decision, and it wasn't spontaneous in the way it might look from the outside.

 Isabella was already asleep.
 I asked my mother to babysit, knowing she'd be home.
-I also asked my oldest, Tyler, to help keep an eye on her, knowing he's usually awake late anywy.
+I also made sure another responsible person was available to help keep an eye on things.
 I didn't leave chaos behind.
 I left a plan.

 Quiet at the End of the Day